 - Bone scan.
 A small amount of radioactive material is injected into your vein.
 This tracer travels to the parts of your bones that are injured or healing and shows up as bright spots on the imaging plate.

 The goal is to prevent further bone loss.
-Specific treatment usually depends on the amount of bone damage you already have.

 Medications and therapy

 In the early stages of avascular necrosis, symptoms might be eased with medication and therapy.
 Your doctor might recommend:

 - Nonsteroidal anti-inflammatory drugs.
 Medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) might help relieve the pain associated with avascular necrosis.